joshgreiff/Awake/README.md

 <img width="1511" alt="Screen Shot 2022-07-20 at 1 28 21 PM" src="https://user-images.githubusercontent.com/93888416/180045293-8488d143-26a3-42dc-b651-66d300ed91eb.png">

 ## About our Project
 Awake is an application that aims to ease the stress one faces whilst working to maintain one’s goals.
 The application is made to transport its user into a virtual world that provides an efficient plan to manage its user’s goals which, in turn, maximizes their experience.
 Once the user creates quests to grow their character, milestones will appear — further promoting a sense of accomplishment within oneself.
 Each milestone increases the level of the user’s character while adding heightened skills and abilities to their persona.
-By creating one’s own pathway to success, the user may feel closer to reaching their goal — regardless of its distance.
+By creating one’s own pathway to success, the user will feel closer to reaching their goal — regardless of its distance.
 ## Technologies Used
 * React
 * TailwindCSS